Darkvinx88/TvLauncher/README.md

 ## 🐛 Known Issues

-- Gamepad support requires pygame
-- Image downloads require requests library
-- Some executables may need administrator privileges
+- **Windows**: Some executables may need administrator privileges
-- Background images should be high resolution for best results
+- **All**: Background images should be high resolution for best results
+- **Linux/Wayland**: Some scaling issues may occur, X11 recommended

 Made with ❤️ for couch gaming